 by Scott on August 13, 2011 in Economy, Health Care, Politics, Rick Perry, Texas

 If President Obama wore boots, like Rick Perry does, now would be the time to shake in them.
 That’s because Republican primary voters now have a candidate in Perry that not only can they be excited about but who actually has a shot at beating Mr. Obama for the White House.
-Share
+Tweet Share

 About Scott

-Scott Braddock is a broadcast journalist and political analyst in Houston.
+Scott Braddock is a journalist and political analyst based in Austin.

 Twitter updates